 Here are just a few ideas to consider:

 This is probably one of the easiest ways to use leftover turkey and the bread and condiment options are endless.
-You can use whole wheat bread or pitas and add a slice of cheese for flavor (mozzarella or Swiss are some of the best cheeses to try).
+You can use whole wheat bread or pitas and add a slice of cheese for flavour (mozzarella or Swiss are some of the best cheeses to try).
 Top it off with lettuce, tomato, onion, pickle and a bit of mustard and you have a sandwich fit for a king.

 Shred the turkey and put it atop a bed of lettuce for a protein filled salad that satisfies you.
 Add some walnuts, mild pepper rings and dried cranberries and you’ll have a flavor extravaganza.
 Just be sure to choose a low fat dressing or use vinegar and oil so that you keep it healthy.